 - “Toka,” a red hybrid plum

-This plum varietal will reach a height of about 12 feet.
+This plum varietal will reach a height of about 12 feet (4 m.).
 One of the earliest blooming fruit trees, it flowers in late winter into the early spring with a multitude of aromatic, white blossoms.
 You will need to select a full sun area, which is large enough to accommodate two trees.
 Japanese plum trees are frost sensitive, so an area that lends them some protection is a good idea.
-Japanese plum growing is hardy to USDA growing zones 6-10.
+Japanese plum growing is hardy to USDA growing zones 6 to 10.

 How to Grow Satsuma Plums

-Position the tree in the hole with the top of the graft union between 3-4 inches above ground level.
+Position the tree in the hole with the top of the graft union between 3 and 4 inches (8-10 cm.) above ground level.
 Fill the hole in halfway with soil and water in.
 Finish filling in with soil.
 This will eliminate any air pockets around the root system.
 Mound the filled soil in around the top of the root ball and tamp down with your hands.